 While much of our work focuses on studies at the level of cellular pathways and networks, we are very interested in higher-level relationships that link the genotype of an organism with its phenotype.
 More specifically, it is understood that the presentation of a particular phenotype occurs as an output of a highly complex system, components of which are organized into tightly coordinated networks.
 This system spans a range of scales from the molecular scale of genes and proteins up to the physiological level of connected tissues and organs.
 Our hypothesis is that genetic variability alters the architecture and/or dynamics of the components of this system, leading directly, in a proper environmental context, to observed differences in phenotype.
 We are part of the UNC Computational Genetics Research Group which brings together computational and experimental researchers to address outstanding questions in systems genetics.

 We are actively pursuing several computational studies focused on the reconstruction of gene-regulatory and protein interaction networks, network comparison as well as network modeling.
-Furthermore, in collaboration with Daniel Pomp and Fernando Pardo-Manuel de Villena, we have initiated systems-level studies of metabolism in mice derived from the Collaborative Cross, with particular emphasis on linking genetic variation with metabolic function.
+Furthermore, in collaboration with Daniel Pomp and Fernando Pardo-Manuel de Villena, we have initiated systems-level studies of metabolism in mice derived from the Collaborative Cross, with particular emphasis on linking genetic variation and diet with metabolic function.
 In this work, we are developing mechanistic models of metabolism that can be used to help link genetic variation to mechanistic explanations for changes in biological function.

 Live Cell Imaging of Signaling Networks & Bioimage Informatics